ccheung0926/site/README.md

-# Wall, the front cover of the internet
+# Wall, the actual front page of the internet?

 Wall relies on a chrome-extension.
 Having this 'extension' allows one to turn Google's homepage into what it has always been, the most prominent neighborhood-wallfront in the global village.
 What good is a wall without graffiti?